-In addition to attending the four residential weeks of the Programme, students should expect to spend around 8 hours per week (term time) studying for this course.
+In addition to attending the four residential weeks of the Programme, you should expect to spend around 6-8 hours per week (term time) studying for this course.
 This will include seminars, reading, self-study/reflection and there will be some optional 'live' discussion sessions.
-Asynchronous discussion forums and session recordings will be available in the virtual learning environment (VLE) wherever possible.
+Asynchronous discussion forums and session recordings will be available in the VLE wherever possible.

 In addition to the in-person, taught residentials, there will be a number of live lectures and seminars from a range of guest speakers.
-These will typically take place weekly or fortnightly on Friday lunchtimes (GMT or BST), in term-time only.
-Sessions will be recorded for students who are unable to attend them live.
+These will typically take place weekly or fortnightly on Friday lunchtimes (GMT or BST), in University of Cambridge term-time only.
+Sessions will be recorded if you are unable to attend them live.